ShilpaVinayaka/Machine-learning-projects/Sonar_Mine_vs_Rock_Prediction/README.md

+<b>SONAR Rock vs Mine Prediction</b>

-Problem Statement: Considering there is a war going on between two countries under water, there are submarines.
+<b>Problem Statement:</b> Considering there is a war going on between two countries under water, there are submarines.
 The enemy country has planted mines underwater.
 The mines explode when any object comes in contact with it.
 But there can also be Rocks in the ocean.
 The submarines need to predict whether it is crossing a mine or rock.
 The problem is the predict whether the object beneath the submarine is a mine or a rock.

-Solution: Submarines sends sounds signals and receives it back.
+<b>Solution</b> Submarines sends sounds signals and receives it back.
 These sounds are used to detect whether the object is a mine or just a rock in the ocean.

-Work Flow
+<b>Work Flow</b>

 •	Collect the sonar data: In the laboratory setup, an experiment can be done where sonar is used to bounce back from metal cylinders and rock.
 Because the mines are made of metals.
 We collect this sonar data obtained from metal cylinder and rocks.
 Sonar data is fed to the machine learning model.
 The model then predicts whether the object is rock or mine.